MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 <br>

 The quantitative evaluation of the Hyper-Ney from the audience perspective revealed generally positive feedback.
-Participants had a moderate level of familiarity with the instrument, averaging a score of 5.333 out of 10.
 While participants found it moderately challenging to identify specific body parts and instrument interactions (6.33 out of 10), the system and performance provided sufficient audiovisual input for understanding the relationship between the performer's intentions and output (7.33 out of 10).
 The mapping of gestures to sound was perceived slightly less clearly, with a score of 5.67 out of 10.
 However, the audience demonstrated a relatively high level of understanding regarding the performer's intentions during the performance (7.67 out of 10).
 Notably, the lack of perception of errors (2 out of 10), as reflected in the low score, although potentially suggesting a smooth and technically sound execution, may also suggest a potential disconnect or low engagement with the technical aspects of the performance, as there were small errors during my performance.
 I can reflect more after analyzing the recording of the performance.

 Additionally, written feedback results indicate overall positive feedback on the instrument, praising its captivating sound and the seamless integration of synthesis and ney audio.
 The mapping of each hole was appreciated for efficient bandwidth utilization.
 However, some participants found it challenging to grasp the correlation between gestures and specific parameters.
 Suggestions for improvement included establishing a clearer visual connection between gestures and sound parameters to enhance audience understanding.
 While the Hyper-Ney was commended for its aesthetics and craftsmanship, some attendees wished for a more visible demonstration of the affects of motion during play.
 Despite difficulty in recognizing specific mappings, participants enjoyed the performance and highlighted the instrument's organic and natural sound, along with effective use of effects like delay.

 # In wrapping up...
-All in all, the Hyper-Ney takes your traditional ney flute and turns it into a musical powerhouse.
-By using the untapped potential of the instrument's holes, we've opened up a whole new world of creative possibilities while keeping the soul of the ney intact.
-All we did is, sprinkling some sensors on the ney, connecting it to Bela and let the magic happen!
+All in all, the Hyper-Ney takes your traditional ney flute and enriches its expressive potential.
+By using the untapped bandwidth of the instrument, I've opened up a bunch of creative possibilities while keeping the soul of the ney intact.
+It was so fun to work on this creative instrument, and I learned a lot!

 # Performing with the Hyper-Ney
 <a name="video"></a>